Srivarsha-Chinthapatla/Srivarsha-Chinthapatla/README.md

 <!--[![Website Badge](https://img.shields.io/badge/WebSite-Aakash-green)](https://www.aakash.me)
 [![Website Badge](https://img.shields.io/badge/StackOverflow-Aakash-yellow)](https://stackoverflow.com/users/3687251/aakash-)-->

-I'm
+I'm a
-Software Developer working at Ivy Comptech
+Software Developer working at Ivy Comptech.
 The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
 I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python),front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive),database(MongoDB,cassendra,Mysql)